Types of GST in India – What is CGST, SGST and IGST?

 1. Intra-State transactions

-The transaction which is carried out within a state, both the SGST along with CGST are applied at the collection time.
-For example – For 1 tonne of Iron-ore supplied in Jharkhand state by a supplier to a consumer within the Jharkhand state, will invoke 5% of GST that is collected from the consumer by a supplier.
+In the transaction which is carried out within a state, both the SGST along with CGST are applied at the collection time.
+For example – For 1 tonne of Iron-ore supplied in the Jharkhand state by a supplier to a consumer within the Jharkhand state, will invoke 5% of GST that is collected from the consumer by a supplier.
 The 5% GST collected constitutes 2.5% CGST and 2.5% SGST.
-The tax collected will be diverted directly to the centre and state govt.
+The tax collected will be diverted directly to the center and state govt.